nikhilpoojari653/nikhilpoojari653/README.md

 - 🌱 I'm currently learning **Machine Learning**

-- 🤝 I'm looking for help with **Data analyst jobs in mumbai/navi mumbai**
+- 🤝 I'm looking for help with **Product analyst jobs in mumbai/navi mumbai**

 - 📫 How to reach me **nikhilpoojari.da@gmail.com**